ohhsodead/arisen-studio/.github/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under AGPL-3.0 to ensure that all modifications and commercial uses must remain open-source.
+It **may not** be used in any proprietary or closed-source application, including SaaS platforms or commercial forks, without releasing full source code under AGPL-3.0.